-Planning

 Class hours Hours outside the classroom Total hours

-Supervised work 2 2 4
+2 2 4

-Lecturing 24 0 24
+24 0 24

-Seminars 24 0 24
+24 0 24

-Short answer tests 4 0 4
+4 0 4

-Essay questions exam 3 8 11
+3 8 11

+2 classroom 2

-^{}The information in the planning table is for guidance only and does not take into account the heterogeneity of the students.
+\The information in the planning table is for guidance only and does not take into account the heterogeneity of the students.

 Methodologies

 Description

-Supervised work The student, of individual form or in group, will prepare a short exhibition on a subject realacionado with the matter.
+Mentored work The student, of individual form or in group, will prepare a short exhibition on a subject realacionado with the matter.
 This activity includes the research of information, editorial and presentation of the work.